BASIC NEEDS

 NEED-BASED COMMUNICATION

-In 2014, I learned about NVC by reading Marshall Rosenberg's book,
+In 2014, I learned about Non-Violent Communication (NVC),

-Non-Voilent Communication: A Language of Life.
+Non-Violent Communication: A Language of Life.

 The protocol for how to do NVC felt too formulaic, awkward and unnatural

-Eventually I realized that NVC just basically boils down to being aware of Needs.
+Eventually I realized that NVC basically just boils down to being aware of Needs.

 identifying my own and others' true needs.